AnXh3L0/anxh3l0.github.io/content/about/_index.md

 ## Contact

 You can contact me through various services.
-A few of them are presented below.
-Keep in mind I don't use encrypted emails (GPG/PGP) so if you want a more secure way to contact me use the other apps.
+A few of them are listed below.
+Keep in mind I don't use encrypted emails (GPG/PGP), so if you want a more secure way to contact me, use the other apps.

 - WhatsApp: [Send me a message](https://wa.me/+355699932340?text=Hello%20there)
 - Signal: [+355699932340](tel:+355699932340)